 Pure ecstasy takes the form of a white powder.
 It is known as MDMA which is short for 3,4 Methylenedioxymethamphetamine.

 Some pills also have pictures, designs or logos on them.

 Ecstasy pills are usually taken orally or they may be crushed up into a powder and snorted.
 Powder can also be wrapped in cigarette paper and swallowed (“Bombing”).

-Ecstasy is the third most common drug reported to have been used at some point in a person’s lifetime according to the respondents of the Home Office statistics survey: Drugs Misuse: Findings from the 2018/19 Crime Survey for England and Wales.
+Looking at statistics for years before the pandemic, ecstasy was the third most common drug reported to have been used at some point in a person’s lifetime according to the respondents of the Home Office statistics survey: Drugs Misuse: Findings from the 2018/19 Crime Survey for England and Wales.
 Ecstasy was behind cannabis at 30.2% and powder cocaine at 10.7%.
 9.9% had used ecstasy in their lifetime.
 The majority (73.8%) of ecstasy users aged 16 to 59 reported having taken the drugs once or twice a year rather than more frequently, only 3.5% ecstasy users reported taking it more than once a month.